 Last time I updated the entire Rick Steves’ Portugal book, I posted daily comments on Facebook—each one beginning with “Wow, do I love Portugal”… fun moments describing the ups & downs of being a guidebook researcher.
-Four years on, I still love Portugal but Facebook not so much.
-This time I took a few moments before going to bed each night to jot down some notes about the day.
+Four years on, I no longer have a Facebook account, but I took a few moments before going to bed each night to jot down some notes about the day.
 Here we go again!

 10 Jul · Off to a slow start, but I’ve been in Porto with Rafa for several days now & absorbed a lot in that time.
 Today’s big payoff was a walk through Vila Nova de Gaia.
-As I toodled around the back streets, my eye caught a swanky tasting room I hadn’t seen before.
+As I toodled around the back streets, my eye caught a swanky new tasting room.
 Vasques de Carvalho knocked my socks off: great treatment by the staff, incredible wines, beautiful tasting spaces.
 And it was their very first day open!
 Score for the guidebook (& for my port wine habit).

 11 Jul · Rafa left to return to Sevilla after a late lunch of pataniscas & arroz de tomate.
 Having a husband that likes to eat as much as I do is dangerous!
 I spent the rest of the day typing & looking over Rick’s work to see if we were all on the same page.
 We were.

-13 Jul · Had a good laugh with staff at the tour group hotel in Coimbra since I was sem group.
-My day consisted mostly of running around & typing, but I had to make an emergency trip to the shopping mall when my MacBook charger died.
-I can’t work without a laptop!
-Afterwards, a wonderful dinner with Fernando & Lourdes along with probably too much wine.
+13 Jul · Had a good laugh with staff at the Portugal tour group hotel in Coimbra since I was there alone.
+No one following me :-) My day consisted mostly of running around & typing, but I had to make an emergency trip to the shopping mall when my MacBook charger died… almost worthy of a panic attack.
+Afterwards, a wonderful dinner with Fernando & Lourdes with probably too much wine.

 14 Jul · Definitely too much wine last night, but also too stubborn to take paracetamol this morning :-) Despite an insane bus schedule, I made it to Tomar!
-And even via Fátima, so no major problems.
+And even via Fátima, so that was a bonus.
 The afternoon turned out to be perfect for visiting the Convento de Cristo in Tomar, checking out restaurants & just exploring.
 Writing a new chapter is a big responsibility, but Tomar is so beautiful that it’s worth it.
-Hadn’t been there since 2002!
+Much had changed since I was last there in 2002!

 15 Jul · Managed to check out a couple more sights for Tomar before hopping on a bus to Nazaré.
 Being Sunday, I thought I’d have to spend the night somewhere else, stay one more night in Tomar or hitchhike to the beach.
-It all worked out… except I arrived too late in Nazaré for lunch anywhere.
-Fine.
-Supermarket snacks, wine, then a late dinner.
+Sunday bus schedules are that sparse.
+Somehow it all worked out… except I arrived too late in Nazaré for lunch anywhere.
+So supermarket snacks, wine, then a late dinner.
 Today was supposed to be a day off, but I had to give that up for Tomar.
-I’ll take it easy tomorrow to compensate.
+I’ll take it easier tomorrow to compensate.

 16 Jul · Leisurely explored Nazaré today… with tons of tourists!!
-It is July, after all, but also nice to see it so busy.
-After checking hotels, the top of the cliff & a great lunch… wow, do I love Portugal.
+It’s July, after all.
+After checking hotels, cliff-top sight in Sítio & a great lunch I can say it again… wow, do I love Portugal.
 I ate at a family-run place I discovered when I was in Nazaré a couple months ago with a tour.
 I’d left my baseball cap there, & the owner kept it for me all this time!
 So nice!
-While everyone & their grandmother was at the beach, I could watch them from my window… while I corrected maps.
+While everyone & their grandmother was at the beach, I could watch them from my window… while I sat correcting maps.

 19 Jul · Started at one of my favorite spaces: Museu de Arte Antiga.
 Fantastic revamp.
 Then it was off to Belém.
 Ugh.
 Don’t get me wrong… I adore Belém.
 I just don’t love the lines of tourists.
-And it’s my job to figure out a workaround.
+And my job is to figure out a workaround.
 Luckily I did, but my feet & patience wore out as the afternoon came to an end.
 And the new Coach Museum really sucks.
-At least the “spiritual cod” (bacalhau espiritual) I had at the Maritime Museum cafeteria revived me.
-Until I hit a busload of screaming Spaniards.
+At least the “spiritual cod” (bacalhau espiritual) I had at the Maritime Museum cafeteria revived me… until I hit a busload of screaming Spaniards.
 Ah, the joys of travel.

-20 Jul · Switched my days around because I figured it would be easier to do hotels, hotels, & more hotels on a Friday.
+20 Jul · Switched my schedule around because I figured it would be easier to do hotels, hotels, & more hotels on a Friday.
 Such fun.
-At least a large lunchtime portion of polvo à lagareiro did not disappoint!
+A large lunchtime portion of polvo à lagareiro did not disappoint!

 22 Jul · Yes!
 My first full day off!
 But what did I do?
-A mega-walk all around Lisbon on a beautiful, crowd-free Sunday morning: Rato, Amoreiras, Campo de Ourique, Estrela, Príncipe Real, Restaruadores & then my favorite frango piri-piri.
+A mega-walk all around Lisbon on a beautiful, crowd-free Sunday morning: Rato, Amoreiras, Campo de Ourique, Estrela, Príncipe Real, Restauradores & then my favorite frango piri-piri.
 Managed a little work on my Catholic heritage guide for Lisbon.
-Very little ;-) The rest of the day I just lazed around with YouTube to keep me company.
+Very little ;-) The rest of the day I just vegged out watching whatever YouTube suggested.

 23 Jul · Cracked up as we all boarded the bus to Évora… the driver had an 80s station blasting “The Look of Love” by ABC.
 Good start.
 I got in a little late but still in time for my standard Évora meal of porco preto.
-Carlos at Adega do Alentejano saw Rick Steves when he was in town on tour last month!
-With such a great workspace, I settled in to a long evening of typing & map correcting (with a picnic)!
+Carlos at Adega do Alentejano had seen Rick Steves when he was in town on tour last month.
+Surprise, surprise.
+With such a great hotel as a workspace, I settled in to a long evening of typing & map correcting (with a picnic).

 25 Jul · An asshole bus driver almost ruined my day.
-I purchased a direct-to-Lagos bus ticket on line, and the driver didn’t mention that anyone had to transfer in Albufeira.
+I purchased a direct-to-Lagos bus ticket online, & the driver didn’t mention that anyone had to transfer in Albufeira.
 So I stayed on the bus… all the way to Faro.
-That meant I arrived in Lagos much later than expected, but the owners of a café next door made me the best tuna sandwich & treated me to a cold beer.
+That meant I arrived in Lagos much later than expected, but the owners of a café made me the best tuna sandwich & treated me to a cold beer after sharing my story.
 Totally made up for the idiot driver who acted like he couldn’t understand my Portuguese.
 Please.

 Being July, tourists had overrun Lagos.
 And the prices… meu deus!
 But it still brought back a lot of memories of when we took tour groups there for lunch.

-26 Jul · Accomplished quite a bit in Lagos!
-Most shocking was the police raid along the marina… officers were searching through all the stands for illegal merchandise & confiscating a ton of purses, while making sure no one ran away.
+26 Jul · Accomplished quite a bit in the morning, & most shocking was the police raid along the marina… officers searched through all the stands for illegal merchandise & confiscated a ton of purses, while making sure no one ran away.
 What a show.
-Then off to Sagres, that really seems to be the end of the earth.
+Then I was off to Sagres that really does seem to be the end of the earth.

 28 Jul—31 Jul · I decided to take all my writing & phone days at the end… it’s so much easier typing on a real computer than on a laptop.
 And I just missed the heat wave.
 Temperatures in Portugal are supposed to hit 46ºC!
-Even if I’m in toasty Sevilla at least I don’t have to go out in that!!
-And I got to see the lunar eclipse from my rooftop… not bad without a tripod.
-And a good omen for finishing up!
+Even if I’m in toasty Sevilla at least I don’t have to go out in that kind of weather.
+And I got to see the lunar eclipse from my own rooftop… a good omen for finishing up a long assignment.

 All in all not quite three weeks total, but time flew by as always.
-Reviewing the entire book, I had to stop & think: was I really there? did I really do all that? :-) The Portugal book is so much bigger & has so much more info than the first editions I worked on… I wonder what the next update will bring!
+Reviewing the entire book, I had to stop & think: was I really there? did I really do all that? :-) The Portugal book is so much bigger & has so much more info than the first edition I worked on in 2004… I wonder what the next update will bring!